 When the upstream data path suffers a failure (e.g., ONU transmitter fails or OLT receiver fails), the working OLT can detect such an occurrence and initiate the protection switching process.
-As indicated before, the working OLT sends the PON Interface Administrate TLV, as defined in 14.4.9.3, downstream to the working ONU, forcing it to switch all its traffic to the standby data path.
-Once the process is complete, the new working ONU sends the upstream link failure detected by working OLT
+As indicated before, the working OLT sends the PON Interface Administrate TLV, as defined in 144.9.5, downstream to the working ONU, forcing it to switch all its traffic to the standby data path.
+Once the process is complete, the new working ONU sends the

 PON\IF\Switch event notification, allowing the OLT to confirm that the process was successfully completed on the ONU side.
-This scenario is shown in Figure 9-11.
+This scenario is shown in Error: Reference source not foundFigure 9-11.